kounch/guordel/README.md

 ![Game](./locale/en/game.png)

 Use the letters of the keyboard to type your word, and `Caps Shift` and `0` to delete a typed key.
 Hit the `Enter` key when ready to guess.

+Game statistics are kept.
+On the tape version they can be saved manually, and they are stored automatically on all the other versions.

 ### Examples